Applications for LE Thailand open November 1, 2018!

 - The people are generally extremely hospitable and will go out of their way to make you happy.

-MEET YOUR PROGRAM DIRECTOR, ADELAIDE!
+MEET YOUR PROGRAM DIRECTOR, ALEX!

 Alex Armstrong is a senior at U.C.
 Santa Cruz majoring in Political Theory.
 Alex is from a small town within the Sierra Nevada Mountain Range, belonging to California.
 Alex never knew what sort of experiences he would get to have with the help of LE, but he found out as a volunteer last summer.